hjr3/hjr3.github.io/_posts/2014-01-04-hypermedia-services-and-mvc.md

 Let's start with the controller.
 According to the [Gang of Four](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612), the controller "defines the way the user interface reacts to user input".
 In the context of a hypermedia service, _user input_ comes in the form of a request.
 The request is most commonly sent using HTTP, but could use another protocol such as FTP.
 We will be assuming HTTP for the rest of this post.
 The _user interface_ is the API response the server sends back to the client.
 In a hypermedia API, the response is based on which resources the client (user) is requesting and what media type the client prefers.

-Let us use the following example:
+Let us use the example below.
+We can assume that the client is knowledgeable of the `/users/42` URL because it made a HTTP GET request to `/` and received a list of user relations it can then request.

 ```
 GET /users/42 HTTP\1.1